mikerobeson/Misc_Code/Pipelines/uparse-to-qiime-rDNA.md

 #### 3) Trim primers - if you have them. ####
 [cutadapt](https://github.com/marcelm/cutadapt) -g GTGYCAGCMGCCGCGGTA -a ATTAGAWACCCBDGTAGTCC -n 2 -e 0.1 --discard-untrimmed --match-read-wildcards seqs.fastq -o seqs.prtrim.fastq

-*There are many primer trimming tools out there, but I think `cutadap` is ideal.
+*There are many primer trimming tools out there, but I think `cutadapt` is ideal.
 Notice, I use the detection of primers as a form of quality control.
 That is, I discard any sequence in which I cannot detect both the forward and reverse primers.*

 #### 4) Get basic fastq stats to guide your quality filtering. ####
 usearch7 -fastq_stats seqs.prtrim.fastq -log seqs.prtrim.stats.log.txt